pqt2p1/leetcode/thinkings/heap-2.en.md

 ![Use a small top heap of tuples](https://p.ipic.vip/wioiow.jpg)

-Briefly explain the execution result of the above code.
+A simple explanation of the above code:

-Using tuples, the first value of the tuple is compared as a key by default.
-If the first one is the same, continue to compare the second one.
-For example, the above (4,5,6) and (4,2,8), since the first value is the same, continue to compare the latter one, and because 5 is larger than 2, (4,2,8) comes out of the heap first.
+Using tuples, the first element of the tuple is taken as the key for comparison.
+If the first elements are the same, the second ones are compared.
+For example, (4,5,6) and (4,2,8) have the same first element, so we compare the second elements.
+Since 5 is greater than 2, (4,2,8) comes out of the heap first.

-Using this technique has two effects：
+This technique has two uses:

-1. Carry some additional information.
-For example, if I want to find the kth decimal number in a two-dimensional matrix, of course, the value is used as the key.
-However, the processing process also needs to use its row and column information, so it is appropriate to use tuples, such as (val, row, col).
+1. To carry additional information.
+For example, if you want to find the k-th smallest number in a two-dimensional matrix, you would use the value as the key.
+But if you need row and column information during the process, tuples like (val, row, col) are suitable.

-2. I want to sort according to two keys, one primary key and one secondary key.
-There are two typical usages here，
+2. To sort based on two keys, a primary and a secondary key.
+There are typically two ways to do this:

-2.1 One is that both are in the same order, for example, both are in order or both are in reverse order.
+    2.1.
+Both keys are sorted in the same order, either ascending or descending.

-2.2 The other is to sort in two different orders, that is, one is in reverse order and the other is in order.
+    2.2.
+The two keys are sorted in different orders, one in ascending and the other in descending.

 Due to the length of the question, the details will not be discussed here.
-You can pay attention to it during the usual question-making process.
-If you have the opportunity, I will open a separate article to explain.
+Pay attention to these techniques while practicing, and I might write a separate article explaining them in detail.

-> If the programming language you are using does not have a heap or the implementation of the heap does not support tuples, then you can also make it support by simple transformation, mainly by customizing the comparison logic.
+> If your programming language does not support heaps or tuples, you can still enable this by customizing the comparison logic.

-### Simulate the big top pile
+### Simulating a Max Heap

-Since Python does not have a big top heap.
-Therefore, I used a small top heap for simulation implementation here.
-I am about to take all the original numbers to the opposite number.
-For example, if the original number is 5, -5 will be added to the pile.
-After this treatment, the small top pile can be used as a large top pile.
-However, it should be noted that when you pop it out, \*\* Remember to reverse it and restore it back.
+Since Python doesn't have a built-in max heap, I've used a min heap for simulation.
+That is, taking the opposite of the original numbers.
+For example, if the original number is 5, then push -5 into the heap.
+With this approach, a min heap can be used as a max heap.
+However, remember to reverse the number when you pop it out.

 Code example：